lorenzopapa5/Evaluating-Key-Design-Aspects-in-Simulated-Hybrid-Quantum-Neural-Networks-for-Earth-Observation/README.md

 # Evaluating Key Design Aspects in Simulated Hybrid Quantum Neural Networks for Earth Observation

-This repository contains code and resources to explore key design aspects of Hybrid Quantum Neural Networks (HQNN) applied to Earth Observation tasks.
-The work examines performance factors, comparing various model architectures using simulated quantum environments.
+This repository contains code and resources to explore key design aspects of Hybrid Quantum Neural Networks (HQNN) applied to Earth Observation (EO) tasks.
+The study examines how quantum-enhanced models perform in EO, focusing on three main areas: performance comparison of quantum libraries, stability under varying initialization values, and the advantages of hybrid quantum attention-based architectures.
+This work aims to provide foundational insights for future EO applications using quantum neural networks, especially in the context of emerging post-NISQ technologies.

 ## Getting Started